isomerpages/singapore-customs-old/_business_hidden_establishing-customs-value-for-imports/04b3-customs-exchange-rates.md

   However, if Company B is to pay US$10,000 to Company A, then the exchange rate should be used to convert US$10,000 to Singapore         Dollars to determine the customs value.

-## Weekly Exchange Rates
+## Weekly Average Exchange Rates

-To provide facilitation to the trading community, Singapore Customs is administratively providing the weekly average exchange rates, published by the [Monetary Authority of Singapore](https://secure.mas.gov.sg/msb/ExchangeRates.aspx) in the preceeding week, to all TradeNet users when making declarations to Customs for the current week.
+To provide facilitation to the trading community, Singapore Customs is administratively providing the weekly average exchange rates, published by the [Monetary Authority of Singapore](https://secure.mas.gov.sg/msb/ExchangeRates.aspx){:target="_blank"} in the preceeding week, to all TradeNet users when making declarations to Customs for the current week.

-E.g. Exchange rates for the period 4 May – 10 May 2020 are based on the weekly average for Period ending 30 Apr 2020 from the Monetary Authority of Singapore.
+E.g. Exchange rates for the period 4 May – 10 May 2020 are based on the weekly average exchange rates for Period ending 30 Apr 2020 from the Monetary Authority of Singapore.

-Please refer to [here](/documents/businesses/retrieving-weekly-rates-from-mas(1).pdf) on the guide to retrieve the weekly average exchange rates.
+Please refer to the guide [here](/documents/businesses/retrieving-weekly-rates-from-mas(1).pdf) on retrieving the weekly average exchange rates.

 ## Foreign currencies not listed in Exchange Rates